bseltz-cohesity/scripts/powershell/ViewDRtest/README.md

                        -sourceCluster clusterA
 ```

-Views and child shares will be created with the specified suffix.
+Note: an output file migratedShares.txt is created, that can be used as input for any DFS folder target updates.

-## Delete the Cloned Views (after DR testing is complete)
+## Delete the Cloned Views and Shares (after DR testing is complete)

 Use the viewDRtest-delete.ps1 script to delete the old views from ClusterA